videojs/videojs-playlist-ui/README.md

 });
 ```

-> **NOTE:** Previously, the plugin supported passing the element in lieu of passing options.
-That feature is deprecated and will be removed in 4.0.
-Please use the `el` option going forward.

 ## Other Options

 The options passed to the plugin are passed to the internal `PlaylistMenu` [video.js Component][components]; so, you may pass in [any option][components-options] that is accepted by a component.